mohamedatef-99/MyStore-app-using-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Description of the project

+This project is E-Commerce project called MyStore and it has a 6 components (Cart, Products, SingleProduct, Success, Main, Header) and it has also 2 services (Cart Service, Product Service) and has app routing modules and model called product first we fetch the product from external api (fake api) to service then we create a cart component for the product that user added to cart then we create a single product component for the products details then we create a success component for confirmation